Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions: Introduction

 The seminal paper by \cite{song2019generative} proposes a way to deal with multimodality and manifold structure in the data by annealing: namely, estimating the scores of convolutions of the data distribution with different levels of Gaussian noise.
 The intuitive explanation they propose is that the distribution smoothed with more Gaussian noise is easier to estimate (as there are no parts of the distribution that have low coverage by the training data), which should help estimate the score at lower levels of Gaussian noise.
 However, making this either quantitative or formal seems very challenging.
 Moreover, \cite{song2019generative} propose annealing as a fix to another issue: using the score to sample from the distribution using Langevin dynamics is also problematic, as Langevin mixes slowly in the presence of multimodality and low-dimensional manifold structure.

-In this paper, we show that there is a deep connection between the \emph{mixing time} of an arbitrary time-homogeneous Markov process with generator $\generator$ and the \emph{statistical efficiency} of an appropriately chosen generalized score matching loss \citep{lyu2012interpretation} that tries to match $\frac{\smo p}{p}$.
+In this paper, we show that there is a deep connection between the \emph{mixing time} of broad classes of continuous, time-homogeneous Markov processes with stationary distribution $p$ and generator $\generator$, and the \emph{statistical efficiency} of an appropriately chosen generalized score matching loss \citep{lyu2012interpretation} that tries to match $\frac{\smo p}{p}$.
 In the case that $\generator$ is the generator of Langevin diffusion, and $\smo = \nabla_x$, we recover the results of \cite{koehler2022statistical}.
-Moreover, we show that a Markov process corresponding to a continuous version of simulated tempering \citep{marinari1992simulated} gives rise to a corresponding generalized score matching loss closely related to the annealed score matching loss in \cite{song2019generative} with a particular choice of weighting for the different levels of noise.
-We also show that when the stationary distribution is a mixture of Gaussians with a shared covariance, the simulated tempering chain mixes in time polynomial in the ambient dimension, the norm of the means and the smallest and largest eigenvalue of the covariance---obviating the poor statistical complexity of basic score matching shown in \cite{koehler2022statistical}.
-This is the first result formally showing the statistical benefits of annealing for score matching.
+This ``dictionary'' allows us to design score losses with better statistical behavior, by adapting techniques for speeding up Markov chain convergence --- e.g. preconditioning a diffusion and lifting the chain by introducing additional variables.

+In summary, our contributions are as follows: \begin{enumerate}[leftmargin=*] \item {\bf A general framework} for designing generalized score matching losses with good sample complexity from fast-mixing diffusions.
+Precisely, for a broad class of diffusions with generator $\generator$ and Poincar\'e constant $\cp$, we can choose a linear operator $\smo$, such that the generalized score matching loss $\frac{1}{2} \E_p \left \Vert \frac{\smo p}{p} - \frac{\smo p_{\theta}}{p_{\theta}} \right \Vert ^2 _2$ has statistical complexity that is a factor $\cp^2$ worse than that of maximum likelihood.
+(Recall, $\cp$ characterizes the mixing time of the Markov process with generator $\generator$ in chi-squared distance.)
+In particular, for diffusions that look like ``preconditioned'' Langevin, this results in ``appropriately preconditioned'' score loss.